qwding101/WeatherNotify/README.md

 1. Go to Gmail → Account Settings → Security
 2. Enable **2-Step Verification** if not already enabled
 3. Search for **"App Passwords"** and generate a new 16-character password
 4. Copy the password immediately (it will only be shown once) and remove all spaces.
-The final format should be 16 consecutive characters: `xxxxxxxxxxxxxxxx`

 ### Step 3: Create a GitHub repository and upload files
 1. Log in to GitHub and create a new repository (Public or Private)